Characterisation of the first wafer-scale prototype for the ALICE ITS3 upgrade: the monolithic stitched sensor (MOSS): Test setup

 \section{Test setup}

-A dedicated test system, shown in Fig.~\ref{fig:functional_test_system}, was developed to functionally characterise the MOSS chip.
-The chip is wire bonded onto a passive printed circuit \textit{carrier board}.
+A dedicated test system, shown in Fig.~\ref{fig:functional_test_system}, has been developed to functionally characterise the MOSS sensor.
+The sensor is wire bonded onto a passive printed circuit \textit{carrier board}.
 Custom-designed \textit{Proximity boards} connect to the carrier board, supplying power, and enabling current and voltage monitoring.
-Commercial \textit{FPGA boards} are used to operate the Proximity boards and the MOSS chip.
-The chip slow-control and data-readout lines pass through the Proximity boards and connect directly to the FPGAs.
+Commercial \textit{FPGA boards} are used to operate the Proximity boards and the MOSS sensor.
+The sensor slow-control and data-readout lines pass through the Proximity boards and connect directly to the FPGAs.
 Communication between the FPGA boards and a PC is established via a USB3 interface.
-Custom FPGA firmware and Python-based software were developed to steer the setup and the chip.
+Custom FPGA firmware and Python-based software were developed to steer the setup and the sensor.

-The MOSS carrier board has five connectors for FPGA--Proximity board pairs: one is dedicated to the chip interconnects on the LEC, and four are for the I/Os along the top and bottom long edges of the chip.
+The MOSS carrier board has five connectors for FPGA--Proximity board pairs: one is dedicated to the sensor interconnects on the LEC, and four are for the I/Os along the top and bottom long edges of the sensor.
 One single FPGA--Proximity board pair is sufficient to test a set of five half-units connected to one of the long-edge connectors.
 The global PSUB voltage is supplied by an external power supply.
 A full configuration with five pairs of FPGA--Proximity boards connected to all the carrier connectors is used for series testing, and allows for independent half-unit characterisation, simultaneous operation of all the half-units, and testing via the LEC (see Sec.~\ref{sec:series_testing}).